 After drying, the final step to producing tasty, smokeable weed is curing properly (technically, the whole drying process from the moment the plants are cut is curing).

 When the twigs inside your buds become brittle and the outside of the bud feels dry to the touch, you’re ready to begin.
 The buds should just snap off, with no stringiness left behind.
 Ideally, larger stems should still bend.

 Some growers, however, like to trim the buds before curing.
 If you do so, use clean sharp scissors to trim away any remaining leaves.
 (But save them for making edibles, as they will still contain trichomes.)

 What is Curing and Why is it Necessary?

 Curing is done to make sure certain natural plant processes occur that will ensure peak potency and quality.
 It gives you a smoother, more flavorful smoke.

 Here’s what curing does for your dried buds in more detail:

-- Breaks down chlorophyll to improve taste and smoothness of buds.
+- Breaks down chlorophyll to improve the taste and smoothness of buds.

 - Brings out the unique flavor mix and aroma of your chosen cannabis strain.